 Ideas for Spending Down Your FSA

 If you have a Health Premium Flexible Spending Account and you can afford to do so, consider paying ahead on your premiums for next year.
 Be sure that your FSA and your insurance plan allow advance payments before doing so, however.
-For possible ways to spend down funds from a Medical Expense FSA, consider health-related expenses that you might have put off from earlier in the year.
+Consider health-related expenses that you might have put off from earlier in the year.

 For instance, if you haven’t already had one, now is an ideal time to have a flu shot — and pay for it with funds from your Flexible Spending Account.
 If you have not yet scheduled an annual physical or dental examination, now is a good time to do so.
-If you have had a physical but you are feeling specific aches and pains, inquire with your primary care physician about a referral to a physical therapist, massage therapist or acupuncturist.
-If you simply cannot think of eligible expenses, have a discussion with your physician or health care professional anyway.
-He or she may be able to suggest possible eligible expenditures that you never considered.
+Maybe you have had a physical but you are feeling specific aches and pains.
+Inquire with your primary care physician about a referral to a physical therapist, massage therapist or acupuncturist.

 Remember, medical devices are also eligible for payment through FSA funds.
-The end of the year is an ideal time to take an assessment of the condition of your medical devices and replace them if needed.
+The end of the year is an ideal time to take an assessment of the condition of your medical devices.
+Replace them if needed.
 Do you have a physician-recommended humidifier?
-Do you use catheters?
-Do you wear glasses or contacts?
+Do you use catheters or wear glasses?
 Why not pick up an extra pair of eyeglasses, or a few spare pairs of contact lenses and contact lens solution?